![Export Shopify Stores by Revenue Tier [500K Study]](/images/blog/export-shopify-stores-by-revenue-tier.webp)

 If you sell marketing tools: Beauty, Health, and Sports stores adopt the most tools.

 Category + gap = targeting: For example, "Beauty stores with 10k+ traffic that don't have a reviews app" gives you a very specific, very qualified list.
+If you haven't picked a niche yet, our agency niche selection guide ranks verticals by service gap density, contact availability, and revenue potential to help you decide where to focus.

 Shopify Plus is an instant qualification signal: